beeware/beeware/docs/index.rst

 * `Toga <https://toga.readthedocs.io>`__, a cross platform widget toolkit;
-* `Briefcase <https://briefcase.readthedocs.io>`__, a tool for packaging Python projects as distributables artefacts that can be shipped to end users;
+* `Briefcase <https://briefcase.readthedocs.io>`__, a tool for packaging Python projects as distributable artefacts that can be shipped to end users;
 * `Rubicon ObjC <https://rubicon-objc.readthedocs.io>`__, a library for working with Objective C libraries on iOS and macOS from within Python code;
 * `Rubicon Java <https://rubicon-java.readthedocs.io>`__, a library for working with